A man flying in a jetpack has been spotted again in the skies over Los Angeles - KESQ

 An American Airlines flight was the first to report a “guy in a jetpack” at the plane’s’ altitude of 3,000 feet above Los Angeles International Airport on September 1.
 The aircraft’s crew said that the man was approximately 30 yards away from the aircraft.
 About 10 minutes later, another plane spotted the man.

+“The FBI is in contact with the FAA and is investigating multiple reports of what, according to witnesses, appeared to be an individual in a jetpack near LAX, including one today reported by a China Airlines crew,” FBI Los Angeles Field Office spokeswoman Laura Eimiller said Wednesday.

-CNN has reached out to the FBI about the ongoing investigation and LAX for comment.
+CNN has reached out to LAX for comment.
 There are no additional details at this time.

 CNN obtained the audio between air traffic control and American and JetBlue flight crews from the September 1 incident.
 According to the communications, air traffic control warned a JetBlue flight to “use caution… person on a jetpack reported 300 yards south.”